This area contains a series of occasional articles by IPS staff and their colleagues.

-For some general terms and definitions please refer to our glossary on Solar-Terrestrial terms
+For general terms and definitions refer to our Solar-Terrestrial glossary.

-The appearance of a reverse polarity sunspot at the relatively high latitude of 30 degrees north) sunspot on 4 January, 2008 has been accepted by space scientists as the beginning of solar cycle 24.
+The appearance of a reverse polarity sunspot at the relatively high latitude of 30 degrees north on 4 January, 2008 has been accepted by space scientists as the first sign of solar cycle 24.
 At the time this indicated solar minimum was not too far off and in fact occurred in December 2008.

 The Solar Cycle

 The Sun exhibits a periodic cycle of activity over approximately 11 years called the solar cycle.
 The number of sunspots is used to gauge the extent of this activity and the sunspot number is a count of sunspots and sunspot groups on the visible disc of the Sun.

 A solar cycle begins at solar minimum with little solar activity and few sunspots on the Sun.
 As the cycle evolves increasing numbers of sunspots appear and events such as flares and coronal mass ejections increase in number.
 The peak in the sunspot number is called solar maximum.
 Solar activity then gradually declines returning to solar minimum and the end of the cycle.
 The plot of sunspot number vs time shows the progression of the cycle.